Springtails are tiny, harmless insects that can be a nuisance in the home.

 The most likely reason is that they came into your home through cracks or crevices near doors or windows.

-If you have houseplants kept in humid conditions, they may be more likely to get springtails.
+If you keep houseplants in humid conditions, they may be more likely to get springtails.

-Another reason why your houseplants may have springtails is if you’ve recently brought new plants into your home.
+Another reason why your houseplants may have these insects is if you’ve recently brought new plants into your home.

 Springtails can sometimes hitch a ride on new plants and be introduced to your home that way.